San Salvo

 San Salvo (Abruzzese: Sàndë Sàlvë) is a comune and town in the Province of Chieti in the Abruzzo region of Italy.
 It is the last Abruzzo town on the Adriatic coast before entering the Molise Region.

 San Salvo is divided into two major urban areas: San Salvo city and San Salvo Marina.

 On the top of its seaside touristic and agricultural resources, San Salvo has a large industrial park which hosts glass-related business organizations.

+San Salvo is 52 miles from Abruzzo Airport and the closest hospital is in Vasto, 13 mile drive distance.
+The nearest train station is just outside city limits, Vasto-S. Salvo Station, approximately 2.6 miles from city center.

 Geography

 The municipality of San Salvo is bordered to the north by the Buonanotte valley and to the east by the Adriatic Sea.
 The town borders the municipalities of Cupello, Vasto and Montenero di Bisaccia.
 The city is located in a hilly area, 128m above sea level.
 The towns coast is 3km.

 Festival and traditions

 Every year from 26 until 28 April, San Salvo hosts the "San Vitale Festival".
 It is a traditional city festival dedicated to the celebration of Saint Vitale.
 During these days several farmers donate durum wheat flour to the San Vitale church, all taking place during a folkloristic procession of decorated tractors.
 This flour is then being used for the production of traditional taralli and sagne pasta that is eventually distributed among the festival participants.